Language

 random.shuffle() modifies the list in place, so it returns None.
 If you want to keep the original list unchanged, make a copy before shuffling.

-Do not use the random module for security-sensitive purposes.
-When you need cryptographically secure random values — such as for passwords or tokens — use the secrets module instead (e.g., secrets.token_hex() or secrets.choice()).
+There are cases where the random module is not a good fit for security-sensitive purposes.
+When you need cryptographically secure random values — such as for passwords or tokens — the secrets module (e.g., secrets.token_hex() or secrets.choice()) is a safer option.

 If you find any errors or copyright issues, please .